apache/echarts-doc/en/option/partial/label-layout.md

 Currently supported configurations:

 + `'shiftX'` Place the labels on horizontal direction sequencely, used when aligned horizontally.
-+ `'shiftY'` Place the labels on vertial direction sequencely, used when aligned vertically.
++ `'shiftY'` Place the labels on vertical direction sequencely, used when aligned vertically.

 The following example shows how to use `moverOverlap: 'shiftY'` to place the labels aligned vertically.